 Here are some great patterns to crochet this winter:

 If you liked this headband, you might also like this hat:

-I hope you enjoyed this project and I can’t wait to see your photos with this headband.
-Feel free to tag me when you share your scarf on Instagram or Facebook, or you can use the hashtag #turquoisewithvanilla.
+I hope you enjoyed this crochet Twist Headband.
+Also, I can’t wait to see your photos with this crochet Twist Headband.
+Also, feel free to tag me when you share your project on Instagram or Facebook, or you can use the hashtag #turquoisewithvanilla.